hrish1012/DAA_TA/README.md

 • Suggest a suitable mechanism, such that no element of array is ignored and it is inserted in the Dqueue.

-    -The easiest way to insert all the elements is to use two loops that insures alternate front-rear-front-rear insertion of elements:
+    -The easiest way to insert all the elements is to use and if-else statement inside a for loop that ensures alternate front-rear-front-rear insertion of elements.

-    1.for even indices(insertion from front end)
-    => using the function "insert(index,value)" of lists in python which inserts a particular value at the specified index of the list.
+    IF STATEMENT : FOR even indices of input array--->for insertion from front end => using the function "insert(index,value)" of lists in python which inserts a particular value at the specified index of the list.
+    => insert(0,new_element) =>will insert the element at front position

-    2.for odd indices(insertion from rear end)
-    =>using the function "append(value)" of lists in python that appends the specified value at the end of the list.
+    ELSE STATEMENT : FOR odd indices of input array--->for insertion from rear end => using the function "append(value)" of lists in python that appends the specified value at the end of the list.
+    => append(new_element) => will append the element at rear position.

+     EXAMPLE:
+     Input array : [23 45 34 99 10 39 89 52 4]
+                    0  1  2  3  4  5  6  7  8 (indices)

+     -----index 0 --insertion from front [23]
+     -----index 1 --insertion from rear  [23 45]
+     -----index 2 --insertion from front [23 45 34]
+     -----index 3 --insertion from rear [23 45 34 99]....and so on till the last element of the input array